microsoftgraph/microsoft-graph-docs/api-reference/beta/api/approleassignment-update.md

 ## Response

-If successful, this method returns a `200 OK` response code and updated [appRoleAssignment](../resources/approleassignment.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an updated [appRoleAssignment](../resources/approleassignment.md) object in the response body.

 ## Example 1: Update app role assignment